CoreBond/corebond-architecture/README.md

 Most IoT systems rely on stored secrets that can be extracted, cloned, or reused once a device is compromised.

 ## Problem With Traditional Device Authentication
+Most IoT systems rely on stored secrets that can be extracted, cloned, or reused once a device is compromised.

 CoreBond replaces stored credentials with a hardware-derived physical identity signal.
 ## Traditional vs CoreBond Authentication